ctron/de.dentrassi.camel.unide/README.md

 project still works with a `-SNAPSHOT` of Eclipse Unide.
 This will be switched to a stable release version as soon as this is available.

 Eclipse Unide currently doesn't support OSGi metadata.
-There PR eclipse/unide#14 pending, which should get merged soon in order to fix this.
+There is PR https://github.com/eclipse/unide/issues/14 pending, which should get merged soon in order to fix this.
 As a result the `camel-unide` component currently requires an OSGi package dependency which cannot be resolved.